mmai/webtarot/README.md

 A online game of [french tarot](https://en.wikipedia.org/wiki/French_tarot) in rust / webassembly

+Currently only the 5 players variant is implemented.

-The project is in its very early stages.
+The project is in its early stages.
 It is somewhat playable but has an ugly UI, lacks a lot of features and is probably full of bugs.

-Currently only the 5 players variant (the most fun) is implemented.
+(I am learning rust with this project, don't hesitate to make pull requests)

 ## Usage